Growyourbrand.net Reference notes on brand consequence May 2026

 The Reputation Pattern

 Chevron's campaign was not foolish because it tried to humanize the category.
 In a low-trust, high-stakes sector, refusing to explain the company's role would have left the narrative to everyone else.
-The issue is that corporate advocacy has to be built like a legal brief and an editorial system, not only like an ad campaign.
+The issue is that corporate advocacy has to be built like a legal brief and an editorial system, not merely like an ad campaign.
 It needs claims, boundaries, evidence, updates, rebuttals, and visible concessions.

 The campaign opened a conversation but could not close the trust gap by itself.
 That is the core pattern.
 A powerful line can make a hard category more legible, but if the line becomes larger than the proof behind it, the public starts auditing the company through the company's own words.